guardicore/labs_campaigns/FritzFrog/README.md

 .\detect_fritzfrog.sh
 ```
 The script detects checks whether:
-1. A fileless process named _nginx / ifconfig / libexec / php-fpm_ is running
+1. a fileless process named _nginx / ifconfig / libexec / php-fpm_ is running
-2. Port 1234 is listening
+2. port 1234 is listening

 If two of these conditions hold, there's a high chance the machine is infected.